-I arrived home from yoga the other night, pleasantly marinating in an unadulterated sense of relaxation as my mind idled in a heady meditative brain-wave state.
+I arrived home from yoga the other night, pleasantly marinating in an unadulterated sense of relaxation as my mind idled in a heady meditative state.
 I had gone deep in savasana, the final resting pose of my yoga practice.
 Everything had faded away, and my own body seemed to disappear into all-that-is.

-In an instant after I walked through my front door I was snapped back to the reality of human problems when I realized that I had unintentionally left the stove on simmer for the past two hours.
+An instant after I walked through my front door I was snapped back to the reality of my human problems when I realized that I had unintentionally left the stove on simmer for the past two hours.
 My beautiful saag paneer dinner (an Indian cheese and spinach dish) was burnt and pasted to the bottom of the pan.
 I had put a lot of love into this dish and I was so looking forward to it.
 And now it was ruined.

 And I lost it.

 I had a meltdown of emotions of epic proportions.
-It was one that I hadn’t experienced in quite some time, given that I’ve been diligently “fixing myself” of all my emotional ailments over the past year.
+It was one that I hadn’t experienced in quite some time, given that I’ve been diligently “fixing myself” of all my emotional ailments over the past several years.
 A quick evaluation of the situation analyzed that the emotion at the root of all of this was anger.
 It rose up, exploding in a cacophony of cuss words, and then eased off to maintain a low rolling boil.

 I didn’t want to drag my poor husband into my misery so I put myself to bed without any dinner (pouting) and laid in the dark (because in the meantime the power went off).
-In the midst of now also being angry about the fact that Bahamas Power and Light had decided to flip the switch off now and not when I was inadvertently “simmering” my meal, I began to realize that the anger I was feeling wasn’t necessarily a superficial anger.
+In the midst of now also being angry about the fact that Bahamas Power and Light had decided to flip the switch off now and not when I was inadvertently “simmering” my meal, I began to realize that the anger I was feeling wasn’t necessarily superficial anger.
 This time, I was able to remain cognitive throughout the “anger process.”
 When I sat back and observed it, what I was actually feeling was anger for allowing myself to get caught up in these emotions.
 It was a bit of an ah-ha, in a way, despite the fact that I was still angry.
 But in this instance, I felt strangely disconnected from the emotion.

 I read something later that allowed the experience to click.
-Dr. Andrew Newberg, MD, director of the Center for Spirituality and the Mind at the University of Pennsylvania states “Anger interrupts the functioning of your frontal lobes.
+Dr. Andrew Newberg, MD, director of the Center for Spirituality and the Mind at the University of Pennsylvania states that “anger interrupts the functioning of your frontal lobes.
 Not only do you lose the ability to be rational, you lose the awareness that you’re acting in an irrational way.
 When your frontal lobes shut down, it’s impossible to listen to another person (in an argument), let alone feel empathy or compassion.
 When you intensely and consistently focus on your spiritual values and goals (through meditation), you increase the blood flow to your frontal lobes, which cause the activity in emotional centers of the brain to decrease.”

-So normally when you switch into negative emotional states, your prefrontal cortex (the cognitive or “new” brain) shuts down and basically you can’t think and act rationally anymore.
+So normally when you switch into negative emotional states, your prefrontal cortex (the cognitive brain) shuts down and basically you can’t think and act rationally anymore.
 Fear determines and dominates your behavior.
 But what I found striking was that it’s now being scientifically proven that meditation practice and spiritual connection allows you to train the brain to keep that prefrontal cortex activated so you can act rationally, even while you are experiencing an intense negative emotion.

 “Newberg’s work shows that meditation enhances blood flow as well as function in an area of the brain called the anterior cingulate, an evolutionary newcomer that mediates empathy, social awareness, intuition, compassion and the ability to regulate emotion.
 It bridges the gap between the amygdala (one of the most primitive brain structures) and the prefrontal cortex.
 Newberg’s studies show that meditation and other spiritual practices (yoga anyone?) strengthens the anterior cingulate, while also calming the primitive amygdala.”
 Excerpt from Power Up Your Brain, The Neuroscience of Enlightenment by David Perlmutter M.D. and Alberto Villoldo Ph.D.

 Have you heard the term “neuroplasticity”?
 It means that you can recreate the hardware, or the neuronal pathways in the brain, by changing your behavior or environment (with regards to stuck and repetitive patterns).
 When you practice meditation, you train the brain to open a portal of sorts, by turning your attention away from the everyday world and gazing inward.
-In his book How God Changes your Brain, Dr. Newberg states that meditation not only modifies specific areas of the brain, but it helps the meditation practitioner behave and express emotions in a more positive manner.
+In his book How God Changes your Brain, Dr. Newberg states that “meditation not only modifies specific areas of the brain, but it helps the meditation practitioner behave and express emotions in a more positive manner.”

 I know, I know, this is all fairly boring brain-science jargon, but the fact that there are now studies backing up the benefits of meditation, showing that you can move through negative emotions and change the way you react to stressful situations, allowing for a more compassionate and kind interaction between ourselves and our surrounding world, well that’s just straight up good stuff isn’t it?